Strategies for Successfully Brushing Your Child’s Teeth

 Dental Director, Minnesota Oral Health Project and Clinical Assistant Professor, Department of Developmental and Surgical Sciences, University of Minnesota

-Most people know that they should brush their teeth twice a day.
+Most people know they should brush their teeth twice a day.
+Most people know they should brush their child’s teeth too.
 But not many realize that the American Academy of Pediatric Dentistry recommends that they do so for TWO MINUTES each time.
 Two minutes can seem like an eternity when staring into the bathroom mirror – and even more so for kids.

 But it is important so that there is enough time for the toothbrush to reach all the many nooks and crannies where bacteria may be hiding in the mouth.
 Brushing for two minutes can also keep gums healthy and strong and free from diseases like gingivitis.